 Important note: while you can use hastags in comments, comments are not taken into account by our search engine.
 If you want your 360 photo to be listed under a specific tag, you need to add the tag in the description.

 If you want to mention another Kuula user, write his name starting with the @ symbol.
 A link to this users profile will be automatically created.
 The syntax is just like that:

 Bold & italic

-Besides hastags, users and emojis, there are a couple simple text formatting options available: bold and italic.
+Besides hashtags and user links, there are a couple simple text formatting options available: bold and italic.
 If you would like to add a title to the description or emphasize a word or a sentence in it, you can use a bold font.
 Just mark the beginning and the end of the text you would like to be bold with a double star (**), like this:

 In a similar way, wrapping text in a single star (*) symbol, will make it italic.
 Like this:

 If you already posted 360 photos on Kuula and did not add a description or would like to add some extra formatting – then by all means, please do that!
 Throw in a few tags while you are at it too!
 The post description can be edited anytime.
 Just go to the photo page and click the pen icon under the description (you must be logged in to do this of course).

 For the more curious among you, the formatting syntax we opted for is a subset of Markdown – a very popular and simple formatting language.
 It may seem a bit geeky at first, but it’s very flexible and easy once you get used to it.
 We hope you like it!